imagej/imagej.github.io/_pages/develop/travis.md

 {% include img src='logos/travis' align='right' width=150 caption='**Travis CI:** Build your code in the cloud!' %}

+[SciJava CI has migrated from Travis CI to Github Actions](https://forum.image.sc/t/scijava-ci-migration-from-travis-ci-to-github-actions/57573).
+Go to the [Github Actions](https://imagej.net/develop/github-actions) page for configuration instructions.
+Repositories configured to use Travis CI are easily migrated by following the instructions on the [Github Actions](https://imagej.net/develop/github-actions) page.
+The [github-actionify.sh script](https://github.com/scijava/scijava-scripts/blob/main/github-actionify.sh) performs the migration automatically.

 [Travis CI](https://travis-ci.org/) is a tool for [continuous integration](/develop/project-management#continuous-integration).
 It has excellent integration with [GitHub](/develop/github), and is very useful for automating builds, deployment and other tasks.

 # Services